Home

 What digestive problems are associated with wheat and gluten?

-True wheat allergy is fairly uncommon and should not be confused with wheat intolerance.
-A wheat allergy is a response from the immune system to certain wheat proteins.
-It is identified quite easily because reactions usually take place within 2 hours - and sometimes only minutes - of wheat being consumed.
+It is identified quite easily because reactions usually take place within 2 hours – and sometimes only minutes – of wheat being consumed.

 Signs of an allergic reaction include